econrad003/number_theory/README.md

 ## Recent Updates

+2 Feb 2025 (one module added) - Module *harmonic.py* approximates positive real numbers by series based on greedily chosen subsequences of the harmonic sequence.
+For numbers between 0 and 1, the result is as for Sylvester's Egyptian fraction algorithm.
+For large positive numbers, the sequences become unmanageable.
+This is apt to be of more theoretical than practical significance.
+As with *cfrac.py* and *sylvester.py* this contains a *self\_test()* method and a few useful support methods.

 31 Jan 2025 (two modules added) - Module *cfrac.py* finds regular continued fraction representations for real numbers.
 Module *sylvester.py* finds Egyptian fraction representations for real numbers.
 See the program and function documentation for details.
 Both modules contain a method *self\_test()* which is executed as a main routine -- the *self\_test()* method provides some usage examples.

 27 May 2024 - The Division Algorithm and the Euclidean Algorithm for Gaussian integers have been incorporated in *gaussian_int.py*.
 A demo which lists Gaussian primes (*list_gaussian_primes.py*) and some sample output have also been added to this repository.